Conserved charge susceptibilities in the relativistic mean-field hadron resonance gas model: constraints on hadronic repulsive interactions: Mean-field Hadron Resonance Gas (MFHRG) model

-For a typical phenomenological values of mean-field parameter $K$ quantity $\beta U $ turns out to be very small in the temperature range in which we are interested.
+For a typical phenomenological values of mean-field parameter $K_B$, the quantity $\beta U $ turns out to be very small in the temperature range in which we are interested.
 Therefore, we can expand the exponential in the equations for $n_{B\{\bar B\}}$ to first order in $K$.
-Similar approximation can be carried out in the expression for pressure (Eq. \ref{premf}).
-The total pressure of baryons and antibaryons in this leading order approximation is given by
+Thus, in leading order of $K_B$ the baryon number density can be written as